Dime Savings and Trust Company: 21st century

-Redevelopment

-The building was renovated as part of the PPL Center project that began construction in 2012.
+In 2012, the building was renovated as part of the PPL Center project that began construction in 2012.
 The structure was incorporated into the Arena complex.
 The Dime Bank Building is used as the lobby for the 170-room Marriott Renaissance Hotel that is attached to the arena.
 Its two-story foyer, once the main banking area, houses the front desk and upper floors include offices and meeting space for the arena operators.

 During the construction of the arena, the foundation was underpinned, and the building received additional stabilization.
 The facade was repaired with appropriate control joints, masonry supports and drainage that replaced systems failing in the current structure.
 New roofing and windows were installed, adding energy efficiency but designed to match the existing look.

 However, because of leaking bricks, the arena owners decided to strip the exterior above the first floor off the building, down to its steel structural skeleton.
 The building's existing columns and beams were reinforced with steel plates to support new uses as the Dime Bank was incorporated into the arena.
 Lost was the iconic attic story, in classic art deco style.
 Also lost was the beautiful ornate ceiling in the monumental banking chamber.

 The remaining parts of the building were incorporated into the Renaissance hotel, which opened in the summer of 2015.
-The on-site restaurant is named "The Dime" in recognition of the bank.
+The on-site restaurant is named The Dime in recognition of the bank.